sergioventurini/stepp/README.md

 **Note:** if you installed the package prior to 9 May 2019, you need to manually remove the previous installation.
 You can do it by deleting all the files used by `stepp` from your Stata `PERSONAL` directory.

 # News
-- 01/08/2020: the package now allows to generate subpopulations using the event-based approach (see Lazar et al., 2016)
+- 01/08/2020: the package now allows to generate subpopulations using the event-based approach described in Lazar et al. (2016)

 # Authors
 Sergio Venturini, Department of Management, Università degli Studi di Torino, Turin, Italy